yiisoft/view/docs/guide/en/basic-functionality.md

 ]);
 ```

-Instead of an absolute file path, it accepts a name of a view in one of the following formats:
+It accepts a name of a view in one of the following formats:

-- A name of a view starting with a slash (for example, `/blog/posts`).
-It will be prepended with
+- the absolute path to the view file, e.g. "/path/to/view.php";
-  the base path that was passed to `Yiisoft\View\View` constructor.
-For example, `/blog/posts`
+- the name of the view starting with `//` to join the base path, e.g. "//site/index";
-  will be resolved into `/path/to/views/blog/posts.php`.
+- the name of the view starting with `./` to join the directory containing the view currently being rendered
-- A name of a view without the starting slash (such as `blog/posts`).
-The corresponding view file will be looked for
+  (i.e., this happens when rendering a view within another view), e.g. "./widget";
-  in the context (instance of `Yiisoft\View\ViewContextInterface`) set via `$view->withContext()`.
-If the
+- the name of the view without the starting `//` or `./` (e.g. "site/index").
+The corresponding view file will be
-  context instance wasn't set, it will be looked for under the directory containing the view currently being
+  looked for under the view path of the context set via `withContext()`.
-  rendered.
+  If the context instance was not set `withContext()`, it will be looked for under the base path.

 The view name may omit a file extension.
 In this case, fallback extensions will be used as the extension.
 Default fallback extension is `php`.
 For example, the view name `blog/posts` correspond to the file name `blog/posts.php`.